JuliaDynamics/ConcurrentSim.jl/README.md

 SimJulia
 ========

-SimJulia is a process oriented simulation framework written in Julia inspired by the Python library SimPy.
+SimJulia is a combined continuous time / discrete event process oriented simulation framework written in Julia inspired by the Simula library DISCO and the Python library SimPy.

 A process is implemented as a type containing a Task (co-routine).
 The "produce" function is used to schedule future events having a pointer to the Task object.
 A heap-based simulation kernel processes the events in order by "consuming" the related Tasks.

+The continuous state changes of the system may be described by means of the type Variable and a Function computing the derivatives.
+A Variable has a "state", the current value, and a "rate", the derivative with respect to time.
+The waituntil intrinsic allows to schedule a state event, a Task that is planned to resume as soon as the state of the model fulfils a specified condition.
+Between the discrete events the state of the model is advanced in steps using the Runge-Kutta Dormand-Prince method.

 Following intrinsics are implemented:
 - sleep: process is deactivated and can be reactivated by another process